Featured Posts

 A wildcard ssl basically allows you to use unlimited subdomains on a given domain name with one SSL certificate.
 A user will need to purchase a wildcard SSL from a vendor that supplies them.

-Similar to having multiple certificates installed on a server, each subdomain containing the certificate needs its own IP as well.
+server, each subdomain containing the certificate needs its own IP as well.
 Wildcard SSL’s do not work like Wildcard DNS – you really do have to specifically install the certificate on each subdomain.
 Here are two methods to setting up Wildcard certificates for a domain.

 Multiple Accounts